Tierra De Los Andes

 October 4, 2022

-On May 15th, the Ministry of Culture established new visiting circuits in the citadel of Machu Picchu, announcing that this new approach is intended to protect and preserve the archaeological site.
-These regulations will take effect on June 1st of this year, with some routes being available during peak seasons, as indicated in the text.
+The Ministry of Culture has established new visiting circuits in the citadel of Machu Picchu, stating that this new system is intended to protect and preserve the archaeological site.
+Some routes will be available during the high season, as indicated in the text.

-You will visit from the heights of Machu Picchu Mountain, offering spectacular panoramic views, to the enigmatic Inca Bridge.
-Each route promises a unique adventure, and it is important to note that each route is different from the others, allowing you to appreciate each location.
-Here, I will explain all the circuits and which ones are best for you to buy and explore Machu Picchu better.
+You will visit everything from the heights of Machu Picchu Mountain, which offers spectacular panoramic views, to the enigmatic Inca Bridge.
+Each route promises a unique adventure, and you should know that every route is different from the others, allowing you to appreciate each place in its own way.
+Here I explain all the circuits and which ones are worth buying so you can get to know Machu Picchu better.

 Circuit 1: Panoramic Circuit

-This circuit is perfect for those who wish to enjoy spectacular views and capture the essence of the site from various elevated angles.
+This circuit is perfect for those who want to enjoy spectacular views and capture the essence of the site from different elevated angles.
 Below, I describe what to expect on each route of the circuit:

-To access this route, you need to go to the checkpoint and climb up to the terrace area or upper part, which is above the Guardian’s House.
-This point offers panoramic views and the iconic postcard photo of Machu Picchu.
-Then, you will climb Machu Picchu Mountain.
+To enter this route, we must go to the checkpoint and climb up to the terrace area or upper part, which is above the Guardian’s House.
+This point offers panoramic views and the famous postcard photo of Machu Picchu.
+Then you will climb Machu Picchu Mountain.
 The approximate round-trip time is 3 hours.
-This route does not allow you to descend to the urban area; you must return the same way you came up.
+This route does not allow you to go down to the urban area; you must return by the same path you used to climb.

-To take this route, you need to climb up to the upper terraces of the citadel, from where you can observe the Machu Picchu citadel and take the classic photo.
-This route allows you to take your time to admire the landscape before returning the same way.
+To do this route, you must climb to the upper terraces of the citadel, from where you can observe the Machu Picchu citadel and take the classic photo.
+This route allows you to take your time to admire the landscape before returning along the same route.

-Route 1C Sun Gate (available during peak season):
+Route 1C Intipunku Gate (available during high season)

-To take this route, you need to climb up to the upper part or the terrace area, where you also have the option to take the classic photo of Machu Picchu.
-This route includes the path to the iconic Sun Gate, a strategic point for sunrise views over the citadel.
-The round-trip hike will take you about 2 hours.
+To do this route, we must climb until we reach the upper part or terrace area, where you also have the option to take the classic Machu Picchu photo.
+It includes the path to the iconic Sun Gate, a strategic point for sunrise views over the citadel.
+The round-trip walk takes about 2 hours.

-Route 1D Inca Bridge (available during peak season):
+Route 1D Inca Bridge (available during high season)

-Once at the upper part or terrace area, this site offers the option to take the classic photo of Machu Picchu.
-Then, we take a walk to the ancient Inca Bridge, showcasing Inca engineering and construction techniques.
+Once in the upper part or terrace area, this site gives us the option to take the classic Machu Picchu photo.
+Then we take a walk toward the ancient Inca Bridge, showcasing Inca engineering and construction techniques.
 The approximate round-trip time is 1 hour and 30 minutes.

-The entire Circuit 1 does not allow entry to the urban sector or lower part of the citadel, but we do have the classic photo of Machu Picchu.
+This entire circuit does not allow access to the urban sector or lower part of the citadel, but it does include the classic Machu Picchu photo.

 Circuit 2: Classic Machu Picchu

 This circuit allows us to explore the lower or urban area of the Machu Picchu citadel.
-In this case, you will still get the classic photo of Machu Picchu, but from a different angle.
-This circuit offers more options for sites to visit.
+In this case, we will have the classic photo of Machu Picchu, but from a different angle.
+This circuit gives you more options of places to visit.

 Route 2A Designed Classic Route

-To access this route, we must pass through the checkpoint and climb up to the Guardian’s House, where you can take the classic photo of Machu Picchu.
-Here, you can only take the photo before descending to the main gate, the Temple of the Sun, the Sacred Rock, and down to the Temple of the Condor, exiting through the lower part.
+To enter this route, we must pass through the checkpoint and climb up to the Guardian’s House, a point that gives you the classic Machu Picchu photo.
+Here you can only take the photo, and from there you must descend to the main gate, the Temple of the Sun, then we go to the Sacred Rock, and continue down to the Temple of the Condor before exiting through the lower part.

-*If you wish to explore more sites within the Machu Picchu citadel, this is the circuit you should choose.
-I recommend purchasing it weeks in advance.
+If you want to explore more sites within the Machu Picchu citadel, this is the circuit you should buy, and I recommend purchasing it weeks in advance.

 Route 2B Lower Terrace Route

-Similar to the previous route, you must pass through the checkpoint and proceed to the lower part, which includes the warehouses and terraces.
-You will have access to visit the Inca House, the water fountains, the water mirrors, and exit through the Pisonae Plaza.
+Just like the previous route, you must pass through the checkpoint and go through the lower part, which includes the storehouses and terraces.
+You also have access to the House of the Inca, the water fountains, the water mirrors, and you exit through Pisonae Square.

 Circuit 3: Machu Picchu Ticket

-Circuit 3 offers a new experience, featuring four different routes.
-You can explore from Huayna Picchu to the adventure in the Great Cave and Huchuypicchu.
+Circuit 3 offers you a new experience.
+Here we have four different routes.
+You can explore everything from Huayna Picchu to the adventure at the Great Cave and Huchuypicchu.
 This circuit takes you through the urban area of Machu Picchu, discovering historical sites without the classic panoramic photo.

 Route 3A Huayna Picchu Mountain Route

-To access this route, we enter from the lower part.
+To enter this route, we go in through the lower part.
 This route does not give us the option to climb to the upper part where the classic photo is taken.
-Our journey is through the urban area, visiting the Inca House, the main plaza, and the Sacred Rock.
-From there, you will find another checkpoint that will lead you to the incredible Huayna Picchu.
+Our tour is through the urban area, where we will visit the Inca House, the main square, and then head toward the Sacred Rock.
+There you will find another checkpoint that will take you to the incredible Huayna Picchu.

 Route 3B Designed Route

-You enter from the lower part and visit these places: the water fountain, the Inca House, the Temple of the Condor, and the water mirrors.
-This is the entire route, and we return the same way we entered.
+You enter through the lower part and we will visit these places: the water fountain, the House of the Inca, the Temple of the Condor, and the water mirrors.
+That is the entire route, and then we return by the same way we entered.

-Route 3C Great Cave Route (available during peak season)
+Route 3C Great Cave Route (available during high season)

-We enter from the lower part.
-Remember that this circuit does not allow for the classic photo of Machu Picchu, but you will visit the Inca House, then the main plaza, and the Sacred Rock.
-From this site, we go to the cave and enter (new route).
+We enter through the lower part.
+Remember that this circuit does not allow us to have the classic Machu Picchu photo, but you will visit the Inca House, then the main square, and continue to the Sacred Rock.
+From this point we go to the cave and enter it.
+This is a new route.
 The approximate round-trip time is 3 hours.

-Route 3D Huchuypicchu Route (available during peak season)
+Route 3D Huchuypicchu Route (available during high season)

-This route allows us to enter from the lower part.
-Here, we cannot take the classic photo, but we will visit places such as the Inca House, the main plaza, and the Sacred Rock.
-From there, we proceed to visit Huchuypicchu and exit through the same site.
+This route allows us to enter through the lower part.
+Here we cannot take the classic photo, but we will visit some places such as the House of the Inca, the main square, until reaching the Sacred Rock, and from there we go to visit Huchuypicchu and return by the same route.

 06:00 am Until 06:30 am Until 06:45 am